 How to travel cheap and handle problems

 Theo relaxes because he knows how to travel cheap and handle problems.

 Slow travel on a budget sometimes means there are issues to deal with.
-But, the longer we do this (since 2015), the more we learn how to travel cheap and handle problems we didn’t anticipate in our ‘normal’ American lifestyle.
+Since 2015, we’ve learned how to travel cheap and handle problems we didn’t anticipate in our ‘normal’ American lifestyle.

 We wouldn’t change our early retirement decision, and budget slow travel is a dream come true.
-The lifestyle issues that most commonly arise can be overcome easily enough with some patience and planning.
+Yet there are lifestyle issues that commonly arise.
+I’ll be honest in this article and talk about some unpleasant realities.
+The good news is they all can be overcome easily enough with some patience and planning.

+How to travel cheap and handle problems